ming-suhi/djs-commando/docs/tutorials/components.md

 ## Adding Components

-To add components simply pass the component object as a second argument to the sendMessage method, or the sendEmbed method.
+To add components simply pass the component object as a second argument to the sendMessage method.
-Components on ephemeral message and ephemeral embed are currently not supported.
+Components on ephemeral message and embed are currently not supported.
 Refer to Discord Developer Portal for an in-depth guide on making component objects.

 Example